Future-Focused Forestry

-The Forestry Catchment Planner (FCP) is a web application designed to visualise anticipated forestry harvesting cycles to open intergenerational conversations around plantation forestry and its impacts within catchments.
+The Forestry Catchment Planner (FCP) is a web application designed to visualise anticipated forestry harvesting cycles and start conversations around the impacts of plantation forestry.

 Erosion in New Zealand's Forested Landscapes

-It’s important to note that historically plantation forests were planted in steep, erosion prone land as a mechanism to reduce erosion and sedimentation.
-They do this really well and it’s a really valuable erosion solution valued at nearly $1 billion per year (Yao et al. 2021).
+Historically, plantation forests were planted in steep, erosion prone land as a mechanism to reduce erosion and sedimentation.
+These forests became an effective solution to erosion and for this reason are valued at nearly $1 billion per year.

-Forests on steep, erosion-prone land significantly reduce landslides and erosion compared to bare pasture due to their thick roots and leafy canopies.
-The tree roots reinforce the soil and the umbrella effect of the tree canopy slows rainfall, keeps soils drier and stronger which in turn helps prevent slipping and erosion.
+Plantation forests significantly reduce landslides and erosion — compared to bare pasture — due to their thick roots and leafy canopies.
+The tree roots reinforce the soil and the tree canopy has an umbrella effect that slows rainfall, which keeps soils drier and stronger.

 After harvesting is finished, it creates what is known in the industry as a “window of vulnerability” for about 5 years until the new crop establishes itself.
 During this period, the risk of erosion is much greater and landslides can move woody debris downslope.

 Debris flows occur when heavy rainfall causes landslides to deliver large quantities of sediment to stream channels in a short period of time.
-The combination of landslides and debris flows represent significant contributors of erosion and sediment downstream.
+The combination of landslides and debris flows becomes a significant contributor to erosion and sediment downstream.
 This has impacts on our environment, our economy, our infrastructure and our communities.

-The Forestry Catchment Planner was kindly funded by The National Science Challenge Our Land and Water and aims to create an intuitive, publicly accessible and data driven system for opening intergenerational conversations around plantation forestry harvesting cycles at a catchment scale.
+The Forestry Catchment Planner is kindly funded by The National Science Challenge Our Land and Water.
+The project aims to create an intuitive, publicly accessible, and data-driven system to encourage conversations about the management of plantation forestry harvesting cycles — intergenerationally — at a catchment scale.

-In the past a lot of this data was difficult to get hold of and either incomplete or inconsistent between the 5 regions.
-For the first time ever, councils, Iwi, Hapu, forestry management companies and even members of the public can have meaningful conversations about land management in relation to forestry harvesting cycles across multiple regions and catchments, spanning through time.
+In the past a lot of this data was difficult to obtain and was either incomplete or inconsistent between regions.
+For the first time ever, councils, iwi, hapu, forestry management companies and members of the public can have meaningful conversations about land management in relation to forestry harvesting cycles across multiple regions, catchments and time spans.

-This collaborative approach ensures that environmental and cultural values are upheld, promoting sustainable and resilient land management practices for future generations.
+The collaborative approach undertaken in building the Forestry Catchment Planner ensures that environmental and cultural values are upheld, and sustainable and resilient land management practices are promoted for future generations.

 Empowering Tangata Whenua